 Also, there was our second scarab.
 It again demonstrates activity at Bronze Age Ai before Joshua destroyed the city.

 Second, while the Bible doesn't discuss an Israelite settlement at Ai during the period of the Judges, the archaeological evidence suggests a community was located there.
 With the biblical date for the destruction of Ai at about 1400 BC, there is no evidence of Israelites there for the next 200 years.
 But around 1200 BC, and lasting for at least the next 100 years, we do have typical Israelite pottery at the site, and a few structures (including the stone-built silos in my square).

 Finally, the real winner this year was the New Testament-era community at KeM.
 Beyond the coins (which are being cleaned and analyzed) and stoneware, the architecture gave us plenty of new information.

-Most of the structures were constructed on a large bedrock outcrop bedrock with no evidence of earlier architecture remaining.
-There we found additional southern and eastern rooms of our original First Century House (discovered in 2011).
+Most of the structures were constructed on a large bedrock outcrop, with no evidence of earlier architecture remaining.
+There we found additional southern and eastern rooms of our original First-Century House (discovered in 2011).

 But the biggest surprise was the large number of subterranean structures cut into the bedrock floors of these rooms.
 The two with staircases were significant in size and unique for such a community.

 Evidence for a defensive wall around this community was clarified this season.
-It may well represent a truly unique community north or Jerusalem during the New Testament period.
-Dig Director, Dr. Scott Stripling suggests KeM may be the village called Ephraim in the region near the wilderness, outside of Judea (Jn 11:54).
+This place may well represent a truly unique community north of Jerusalem during the New Testament period.
+Dig Director Dr. Scott Stripling suggests KeM may be the village called Ephraim in the region near the wilderness, outside of Judea (Jn 11:54).
 KeM is located right on the tribal borders of Benjamin and Ephraim.

 The 2014 season was an exciting time and we all knew God watched over and directed us.
 Thank you for your prayers.
 Each of us felt His special care in so many ways.